lindaw16/Battlecode2014/README.md

 Battlecode2014
 ==============

-My team's code for MIT's 2014 Battlecode competition!
+The AI that my team created for MIT's 2014 Battlecode competition.